Large deviation theory

 Simple geometric minimum action method (sgMAM)

-The implementation below performs a constrained gradient descent assuming an autonomous system with additive Gaussian noise.
+The implementation below performs a constrained gradient descent on the Hamiltonian system, supporting autonomous diffusions with additive, diagonal-multiplicative, or general-matrix multiplicative noise.

 Performance notes (sgMAM)